 5. More cyclists encourage more compassionate roads.
 Numerous studies document the relationship between an increase in the volume of cyclists and an increase in cyclist safety.
 The relationship between these two factors is sometimes remarkably linear.
 Odense, Denmark, embarked on an ambitious, multi-year cycling promotion campaign and saw cycling levels increase by 20 percent, while traffic accidents involving cyclists decreased by 20 percent.

 Why?
 People behind the wheel become more accustomed to seeing people on two wheels on the roads.
 Also, it’s often the same people: drivers and cyclists are the same folks at different times of the day, or at least drivers are more likely to have cyclists in the family.
+Despite this, it’s always best to plan your route ahead to avoid the busiest times, for example check out the la traffic times before venturing out, otherwise you could still be in some danger.

 Driving “with your heart” becomes a much easier sell when citizens—like in Groningen, Holland—have friends and family members who commute by bike or on foot.
 Lucky for us, cycling rates have increased dramatically in many American cities: bike commuting doubled in Seattle and tripled in Portland as a share of all commutes from 2000 to 2010, according to the League of American Bicyclists, while New York City’s Department of Transportation reports that commuter cycling there doubled between 2007 and 2011.
 This growth helps make roads a lot safer for everyone—even roads that lack cycling infrastructure.